fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ---

-**Safeguarding** means protecting children, young people and adults at risk from abuse and neglect.
+**Safeguarding** is about protecting the health, wellbeing and human rights of all individuals, and also about protecting children and vulnerable adults from from abuse and neglect.

 ---